A Guide to Staying Out of the Spam Trap

 What is a Spam Trap and How Does it Affect Your Email Marketing?

-Understanding spam traps is crucial for any email marketer.
+Understanding spam traps is important for any email marketer.
 They are like the hidden rocks in the sea of email marketing, unseen but potentially shipwrecking.

 Understanding the Different Types of Spam Traps